The easiest way to have power camping or van living is to use a power station with a solar panel.

 Plus, the batteries are usually LiFePO4 chemistry.

-That battery chemist is the best available right now.
+That battery chemistry is the best available right now.

 The prices are good, and they last ten years when used properly.